|Table of Content|

 A deep seated fear just goes with the territory

-9) Major Mood Swings
+9) Major mood swings

 The stimulating effect of the drug causes most users to go from elation to despondency and depression.
 Rarely are they in a “normal” state of mind.
 It could be construed as “manic” type of behavior.

-10) White powder reside inside the nose
+10) White powder reside in or around the nose area

 Signs Of Cocaine Use